Tanmay7404/Campus_Collaboration_Kapili/README.md

 images, videos, and documents to provide a comprehensive view of the projects.

+Toxicity classifier has been implemented as well to ensure a safe environment for communication among users.
+The model used for this has been imported from TensorFlow's pretrained Model -[Toxicity Classification](https://github.com/tensorflow/tfjs-models/tree/master/toxicity)
 ## User Research Insights

 <img src="./img/graph2.jpeg" alt="login page" height ="300" width="400">